The history of the morning after pill

 Although the contraceptive pill has been available for over 50 years in the UK, women had to wait until 1984 until the first licensed morning after pill was launched in Britain.
 Early trials in the 1970s used high doses of oestrogen, taken over five days, to prevent unwanted pregnancies before researchers discovered that a combination of oestrogen and progestogen was safer.
 By 2000, they’d decided that a progestogen-only emergency contraceptive pill was the best option and Levonorgestrel (sometimes braned Levonelle) became available.
 By 2001, it was available to buy from UK pharmacies.

-For the past 16 years, morning after pills designed to be taken within 72 hours of unprotected sex have been available from pharmacies, with a five-day emergency pill called ellaOne only available from GPs and family planning clinics.
+Morning after pills designed to be taken within 72 hours of unprotected sex have been available from pharmacies for some years now, with a five-day emergency pill called ellaOne only available from GPs and family planning clinics.
 However in 2015, the European Union changed the status of this 5-day emergency pill so that now, it can be bought from chemists across the UK without a prescription – just like the other emergency contraceptive pills.

 In 2015, emergency contraceptives were licensed for under 16s in the UK which caused controversy among some campaigners who wanted to deny children access to it.